 A typical week

-Your weekly timetable will usually be divided between six to eight lectures and two meetings, which may be either tutorials or classes, supplemented by private study which will be mainly spent preparing essays or problem sets for tutorials and classes.
+Your weekly timetable will usually include six to eight lectures and two to three tutorials and classes, supplemented by private study, which will be mainly spent preparing essays or problem sets for tutorials and classes.

-Tutorials are usually two-four students and a tutor.
+Tutorials typically involve two to four students and a tutor.
 Class sizes may vary depending on the options you choose.
 Teaching in all three PPE subjects is normally done in tutorials rather than classes.
-Where classes do form part of the teaching for a paper, there would usually be no more than around 20 students though classes for some of the more popular papers may be up to 30 students.
-Most tutorials, classes, and lectures are delivered by staff who are tutors in their subject.
+Where a class does form part of the teaching for a paper, it will typically include around six to ten students, although one computer-based training course in Politics may have up to 24 students in it.
+Most tutorials, classes, and lectures are delivered by staff who are specialists in their subject.
 Many are world-leading experts with years of experience in teaching and research.
-Some teaching may also be delivered by postgraduate students who are usually studying at doctorate level.
+Some teaching may also be delivered by postgraduate students, typically doctoral students who are also expert in the relevant field.